Caleydo/caleydo-doc/faq.md

 **Q:** *Caleydo fails to start after updating to a new version.*
 **A:** Try deleting the caches of the old version by removing *.eclipse* and *.caleydo\_3.0* folders from your home directory (e.g. *C:\users\USERNAME\.eclipse* and *C:\users\USERNAME\.caleydo\_3.0*)

+**Q:** *Caleydo fails to start with the message: Failed to create Java Virtual Machine.*
+**A:** It seems that your machine has too less memory.
+However, you can try to reduce the initial Java Virtual Machine memory impact by manipulating the *Caleydo.ini* file.
+Reduce the two entries: *-Xms512m* and *-Xmx2048m* by a factor of two and try it again.

 **Q:** *Caleydo dose not start with the error message on the console:*

     !SESSION 2013-05-06 17:22:06.045 -----------------------------------------------